 5. Olivella Restaurant at the Ojai Valley Inn

 If you’re not staying at the Ojai Valley Inn, dining at Olivella is a good excuse to get on the property, and the food there is excellent.
 It features “California coastal cuisine with Italian influences”.
 Virtually every dish we’ve had during our visits there was outstanding.
 The ingredients are unique and fresh.
 It’s pretty much a “must” if you’re staying at the Inn, and even if you’re not.

-Just remember to book a reservation at Olivella at the same time you book your hotel reservations, as it fills up quickly.
+Just remember to book a reservation at Olivella early (or at the same time you make your hotel reservations) as it does fill up quickly.

 If the golf courses, tennis courts, and swimming pools of the Ojai Valley Inn are too bourgeois for you, check out a bohemian alternative at Caravan Outpost, where you stay in Airstream trailers surrounding a central communal area.
 It’s one step above glamping, but in a good, fun way.
 The grounds have a “Gilligan’s Island” feel even though you’re in downtown Ojai.

 Hang out at your own deck, or meet other guests in the communal area.
 If you’re up for a unique non-hotel-like, but still romantic, experience, check out Caravan Outpost!